blbadger/blbadger.github.io/neural-networks.md

 h = w^T(w^T(w^T(w^Th_{-4})))
 $$

-Now updates to these weight vectors, $w - \epsilon\nabla_w J(O(a; \theta))$ are no longer linear with respect to the activation $h$.
+Now updates to these weight vectors, $w - \epsilon\nabla_w J(O(a; \theta), y)$ are no longer linear with respect to the activation $h$.
 In other words, depending on the values of the components of the model a small increase in one layer may lead to a large change in other layers' activations, which goes against the assumption of linearity implicit in the gradient calculation and update procedure.

 Batch normalization attemps to deal with this problem by re-parametrizing each layer to have activations $h'$ such that they have a defined standard deviation of 1 and a mean of 0, which is accomplished by using the layer's activation mean $\mu$ and standard deviation $\sigma$ values that are calculated per minibatch during training.
 The idea is that if the weights of each layer form distributions of unit variance around a mean of 0, the effect of exponential growth in activations (and also gradients) is minimized.